gardener/etcd-druid/docs/proposals/03-scaling-up-an-etcd-cluster.md

 ## Action taken by etcd-druid to enable the peerURL TLS
 1. Etcd-druid will update the `etcd-bootstrap` config-map with new config like initial-cluster,initial-advertise-peer-urls etc. Backup-restore will detect this change and update the member lease annotation to `member.etcd.gardener.cloud/tls-enabled: "true"`.
-2. In case the peer URL TLS has been changed to `enabled`: Etcd-druid will add tasks to the deployment flow.
+2. In case the peer URL TLS has been changed to `enabled`: Etcd-druid will add tasks to the deployment flow:
-    - To ensure that the TLS enablement of peer URL is properly reflected in etcd, the existing etcd StatefulSet pods should be restarted twice.
-    - The first restart pushes a new configuration which contains Peer URL TLS configuration.
-Backup-restore will update the member peer url.
-This will result in the change of the peer url in the etcd's database, but it may not reflect in the already running etcd container.
-Ideally a restart of an etcd container would have been sufficient but currently k8s doesn't expose an API to force restart a single container within a pod.
-Therefore, we need to restart the StatefulSet pod(s) once again.
-When the pod(s) is restarted the second time it will now start etcd with the correct peer url which will be TLS enabled.
-    - To achieve 2 restarts following is done:
+    - Check if peer TLS has been enabled for existing StatefulSet pods, by checking the member leases for the annotation `member.etcd.gardener.cloud/tls-enabled`.
-        * An update is made to the spec mounting the peer URL TLS secrets.
-This will cause a rolling update of the existing pod.
+    - If peer TLS enablement is pending for any of the members, then check and patch the StatefulSet with the peer TLS volume mounts, if not already patched.
+This will cause a rolling update of the existing StatefulSet pods, which allows etcd-backup-restore to update the member peer URL in the etcd cluster.
-        * Once the update is successfully completed, then we delete StatefulSet pods, causing a restart by the StatefulSet controller.
+    - Requeue this reconciliation flow until peer TLS has been enabled for all the existing etcd members.

 ## After PeerURL is TLS enabled
 After peer URL TLS enablement for single node etcd cluster, now etcd-druid adds a scale-up annotation: `gardener.cloud/scaled-to-multi-node` to the etcd statefulset and etcd-druid will patch the statefulsets `.spec.replicas` to `3`(for example).
 The statefulset controller will then bring up new pods(etcd with backup-restore as a sidecar).
 Now etcd's sidecar i.e backup-restore will check whether this member is already a part of a cluster or not and incase it is unable to check (may be due to some network issues) then backup-restore checks presence of this annotation: `gardener.cloud/scaled-to-multi-node` in etcd statefulset to detect scale-up.
 If it finds out it is the scale-up case then backup-restore adds new etcd member as a [learner](https://etcd.io/docs/v3.3/learning/learner/) first and then starts the etcd learner by providing the correct configuration.
 Once learner gets in sync with the etcd cluster leader, it will get promoted to a voting member.